apache/atlas/docs/src/documents/TypeSystem.md

 metadata objects like clusters, hosts etc.

 **DataSet**: This type extends Referenceable.
 Conceptually, it can be used to represent an type that stores data.
-In Atlas, hive tables, hbase_tables etc are all types that extend from !DataSet.
-Types that extend !DataSet can be expected to have a Schema in the sense that they would have an attribute that defines attributes of that dataset.
+In Atlas, hive tables, hbase_tables etc are all types that extend from DataSet.
+Types that extend DataSet can be expected to have a Schema in the sense that they would have an attribute that defines attributes of that dataset.
 For e.g. the columns attribute in a hive_table.
-Also entities of types that extend !DataSet participate in data transformation and this transformation can be captured by Atlas via lineage (or provenance) graphs.
+Also entities of types that extend DataSet participate in data transformation and this transformation can be captured by Atlas via lineage (or provenance) graphs.

 **Process**: This type extends Asset.
 Conceptually, it can be used to represent any data transformation operation.
 For example, an ETL process that transforms a hive table with raw data to another hive table that stores some aggregate can be a specific type that extends the Process type.
 A Process type has two specific attributes, inputs and outputs.
-Both inputs and outputs are arrays of !DataSet entities.
-Thus an instance of a Process type can use these inputs and outputs to capture how the lineage of a !DataSet evolves.
+Both inputs and outputs are arrays of DataSet entities.
+Thus an instance of a Process type can use these inputs and outputs to capture how the lineage of a DataSet evolves.